B-Lidberg/Android-Notes/README.md

 # My Android Notes in Obsidian.md

 Welcome to my Android Notes.
 I'll be building this repository up overtime to contain resources and information built into the files for quick access.
+I will be pushing my commits whenever I update my notes to keep it up-to-date

-If you have any resource you would like to add, feel free to create an issue or pull request.
+If you have any resource you would like to add, feel free to create an issue, pull request, or contact me through a link on my profile. :)

 ---
 ### Easy Access: